arviz-devs/arviz/doc/source/contributing/docstrings.md

 ```

 ## Kwargs parameters
 All the kwargs parameters in {ref}`plots <plot_api>` modules are passed to the matplotlib or bokeh functions.
 While writing their description, the functions to which they are being passed must be mentioned.
-The process for checking those functions is similar for all the kwargs arguments.
-Let's read the step-by-step guide for `backend_kwargs`.
+In order to check or add those functions, the process is the same for all the kwargs arguments.
+Let's read the step-by-step guide for `backend_kwargs` as an example.

 ### Backend Kwargs

-Almost all the functions have `backend_kwargs` as an argument.
 Take the following steps to add the related functions:

 1. Go to [arviz/plots/backends](https://github.com/arviz-devs/arviz/tree/main/arviz/plots/backends) directory.
 It consists of two folders, i.e., `matplotlib` and `bokeh`.